sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 #### The law of conservation of code complexity

 When I started coding [~25 years ago](https://slack.org/why-i-love-code), coding was complex.
-Since then, dev tools have massively improved: editors, build tools, version control, testing, continuous deployment, new programming languages, libraries, frameworks, linters, observability, etc. {/* But they've improved less than you might think.
+Since then, dev tools have massively improved: editors, build tools, version control, testing, continuous deployment, new programming languages, debuggers, libraries, frameworks, linters, observability, etc. {/* But they've improved less than you might think.
 Check out [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) from 2000 and note how many companies today would fail it despite those being obvious best practices 22 years ago. */} So, why is coding even more complex today than it was 25 years ago?

 Because software is much better and does much more than 25 years ago. {/* We can debate the degree to which this statement is true, and you can probably think of some counterexamples.
 But it's still true.
 Even if you, a cranky purist dev, would prefer using 25-year-old software, most people disagree with you.
 You'd be hard-pressed to find many willing users or customers for 25-year-old software today. */} Improvements in dev tooling let us spend our "complexity budget" on building better and more useful software, instead of, say, toiling over C code in a primitive editor to format and send emails via SMTP (which sounds quaint but I guarantee you it consumed hundreds of human lifetime-equivalents).